Lartsch/feintech-sw411-web-remote/README.md

 <img width="600" height="auto" alt="image" src="https://github.com/user-attachments/assets/f34bae7f-89df-439d-8500-5d3c49a5ee1b" />

 - The state values are polled every 5s.
 If SW411 is detected as turned off, only the power state is polled.
 - The `power 0!` (power off) command is not supported in the UI.
 Why?
-Because apparently the implementation of this commands leads to some kind of loop and the device doesnt turn off.
+Because apparently the implementation of this commands leads to some kind of loop and the device doesnt turn off, as can be seen when enabling debug logs.
+- It could easily be enhanced to support control via smart home apps likes Google Home.

 ## How to use it?
 - The script was tested on Linux (Debian) and Windows.
 Depending on your Windows installation, you might need to install additional dependencies.
 Was not needed in my case.